fulldecent/swift6-module-template/__PROJECT_NAME__/README.md

 # WARNING

-Thank you for using swift3-module-template.
+Thank you for using __PROJECT_NAME__.
 Before you release your awesome project to the world, complete the following steps.

 THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE BABY!